-capacity of the chest is occupied.
+Packing is the next operation.
+Each chest is lined with lead, and weighed carefully with its little packet of hoop iron and nails necessary for finally securing the lid.
+The gross weight of each is noted, and filling then commences.
+This is generally done by machinery.
+The chest is placed on a platform which oscillates and revolves at about two thousand five hundred revolutions a minute; the tea being poured in is thus shaken so that the utmost capacity of the chest is utilised.
 All this is done so accurately that the full chest contains its allotted net weight to an ounce.
-A sheet of lead is now placed on the top and soldered down thus securing the contents from air or moisture.
-The lids now being nailed on and the hoop iron attached, the chests are ready for the final operation of marking with the estate name, the grade, and the gross and nett weight, after which they are ready for despatch to the tea market.
+A sheet of lead is now placed on the top and soldered down, thus securing the contents from air or moisture.
+The lids now being nailed on and the hoop iron attached, the chests are ready for the final operation of marking with the estate name, the grade, and the gross and net weight, after which they are ready for despatch to the tea market.
 But not all the tea grown and manufactured in Ceylon is thus despatched in chests.
-There is a growing and important trade done in Ceylon packeted tea, which, it should be -noted, carries with it a guarantee of genuineness which no other has.
-The value of this guarantee cannot be over-estimated, and it consists in the special wrapper of the Ceylon grower or merchant covering the leaden packet.
-When this wrapper bears a local imprint as it generally does the guarantee of a genuine article is still further strengthened.
-We see this packeting process in full operation in our full page illustrations.
-Here the Co-operative Tea Garden Company, are packeting their tea.
-A circle of Singhalese girls, nicely clad and perfectly clean are at work filling the lead.
+There is a growing and important trade done in Ceylon packeted tea, which, it should be noted, carries with it a guarantee of genuineness which no other has.
+The value of this guarantee cannot be overestimated, and it consists in the special wrapper of the Ceylon grower or merchant covering the leaden packet.
+When this wrapper bears a local imprint, as it generally does, the guarantee of a genuine article is still further strengthened.
+We see this packeting process in full operation in our full-page illustrations.
+Here the Co-operative Tea Gardens Company are packeting their tea.
+A circle of Singhalese girls, nicely clad and perfectly clean, are at work filling the lead.
 They take the tea from the heap in the centre and press it into the packet, not with their hands, but with wooden pressure mallets.
-The packets are then passed on to the boys at the circular table here illustrated, who solder down the lead and in turn pass on the packets to the other girls who may be seen sitting in rows at the tables and affixing the outer labels.
-This tea packeting room is no less than four hundred feet in length and accommodates
+The packets are then passed on to the boys at the circular table here illustrated, who solder down the lead and in turn pass on the packets to the other girls, who may be seen sitting in rows at the tables and affixing the outer labels.
+This tea packeting room is no less than four hundred feet in length, and accommodates a thousand workers at one time.

-M

-178 HARD WORK AND SOME PLAY.